laravel/precognition/README.md

 ## Introduction

-This library provides a wrapper around the Axios client to make Precognition requests.
+This library provides a wrapper around [Axios](https://axios-http.com/) to make Precognition requests.
 Every request sent via the helper will be a Precognition request.

 To get started you should install the package: